I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportfreetimer.md

 <p> </p>

 ## -remarks
 <p>Miniports should call <b>StorPortFreeTimer</b> whenever a work item is no longer needed or when the miniport receives a PnP SRB notification  that the adapter is removed.</p>

-<p>Miniports should call <b>StorPortFreeTimer</b> whenever a work item is no longer needed or when the miniport receives a PnP SRB notification  that the adapter is removed.</p>

 ## -requirements